Who is ultimately financially responsible when a brach or denial-of-service occurs?

 There are an endless number of devices that are connected to the Internet.
 But, are they secure or do they blow a gaping hole into your network?

 Ransomware has grown in large part because of how good our security already is.
 HTTPS traffic is becoming more and more common.

 Phishing attacks aren't slowing down.
 The rate and the sophistication are increasing.

-Schools have student and parent information on file, financial records, and medical records.
-Schools are simply a plethora of personal identifiable information (PII).
-What’s worse is that schools often have limited budgets to work with on securing this information.
+Schools have student and parent information, financial records, and medical records on file.
+They are a plethora of personal identifiable information.

 There are reports that the American Dental Association has sent out USB drives laced with malware.

 IT Personnel are in-charge when it comes to the security of their network.
 Policies need to be implemented by trained personnel.